Will AI Replace Paralegals? The Honest, Data-Backed Answer

 What a paralegal should learn now

 - Verification over production.
 The scarce skill is no longer drafting fast, it is catching the 24% of AI output that cites law incorrectly.
 Become the person who finds the bad citation before it reaches a filing.
+Check against the source text and not against the model's summary of it, or you are just laundering its confidence into your own.

 - Prompting and tool fluency.
 A paralegal who can drive a legal AI tool well, with the right context and the right template, outproduces three who type from scratch.
 This is learnable in weeks, not years.